wolves/thesis-phoenix/README.md

 ## Making Pages Editable

 Use the `Thesis.View.content/4` view helper function to make a content area editable.
-If you added `use Thesis.View` in your `web.ex` file, this function is already available on all of your views.
+If you have `use Thesis.View` in your `web.ex` file, this function is already available on all of your views.

-Thesis will add a wrapper `<div>` around editable HTML and plain-text content areas.
+Thesis will add a wrapper `<div>` around editable HTML and plain-text content areas, both in read mode and edit mode, so plan your CSS accordingly.

 ### Rich Text Areas

-Simply wrap your HTML in a `content` function call.
+Simply wrap your HTML in a `content` function call, specifying `html` as the content type.

 ```eex
 <h1>Title</h1>